-- 1. Students must achieve a minimum theory grade of 75 and a satisfactory grade in the clinical laboratory, nursing skills laboratory, and designated class activities in each nursing course in order to be admitted into the next semester of nursing. - 2.
-A student must achieve a minimum grade of a C in all core courses applicable to the nursing program.
-A minimum grade point average (GPA) of 2.00 must be maintained. - 3.
-The grading scale used for the Division of Nursing and Health Services differs from that used by the college as a whole and is as follows: - A = 100 90 - B = 89 80 - C = 79 75 - D = 74 65 - F = <65 - 4.
-Each Human Anatomy & Physiology, Microbiology and corresponding lab courses and Pharmacology for Health Professions may be repeated one time only. - 5.
+- 4. Microbiology and the corresponding lab course may be repeated one time only. - 5.
 Failure in two nursing courses in the Generic Track or the One Year Registered Nurse Track will result in dismissal from the program (same course or separate courses).
 Failure in one nursing course in the Generic Track and one failure in the One Year Registered Nurse Program Track will result in dismissal from the program.
 A "WF" will be considered an "F". - 6.
 If a student chooses to withdraw from a nursing course, he/she must withdraw from all co-requisite nursing courses if applicable. - 7.
 If a student has one proven incident of gross unprofessional conduct or behavior, he/she will receive a "WF" in the course and be permanently dismissed from the nursing program without possibility of readmission. - 8.
 Academic dishonesty will not be tolerated.
 Any proven occurrence may result in a course grade of "WF" and permanent dismissal from the nursing program without possibility of readmission.
 Refer to the college policy regarding due process for academic dishonesty. - 9.
 Students are required to purchase the Total Testing Package.
 Fees for this package are equally divided over the nursing program.
 This package includes the cost of malpractice insurance, a midcurricular and competency validation examination, course syllabi and materials, skills laboratory equipment, and a NCLEX review course. - 10.
-Successful completion of a Mid-Curricular Examiniation is required in order to progress to the sophomore sequence of the Generic Track Program.
+Successful completion of a Mid-Curricular Examination is required in order to progress to the sophomore sequence of the Generic Track Program.
 Successful completion of the exam is a pre-requisite to NURS 2207 Medical Surgical Nursing II and NURS 2208 Maternal Child and Women's Health.
 The first attempt will be given on a designated date during the student's second semester of nursing.
 If unsuccessful, a second attempt will be given on a designated date following successful completion of NURS 1110 Medical Surgical I and NURS 1113 Health Promotion and Disease Prevention Across the Lifespan with a grade of "C" of better.
 If unsuccessful on the second attempt, the student must enroll in PNUR 1911 Concepts Enrichment Course.
 A third attempt will be given on a designated date following successful completion of PNUR 1911 with a grade of "C" or better.
 If a student is unsuccessful on the final attempt, he/she will not be allowed to progress to the sophomore nursing sequence.
 Following the third Mid-curricular examination failure, a student with no failures in a nursing course may apply for admission to the beginning of the Generic Track program.
 A student who has one failure in a nursing course and is unsuccessful on the third attempt of the Mid-curricular examination will be ineligible for the Generic Track program.